 - UK Department Of Health (www.gov.uk) – Latest news: https://www.gov.uk/government/organisations/department-of-health.atom

 - The Department Of Health (Australian Government): http://www.health.gov.au/internet/main/publishing.nsf/xml/rssLatestNews.xml

-- Department Of Public Health (Australia – State Level): e.g. Victoria – http://www.health.vic.gov.au/rss/newsfeed.xml
+- Department Of Public Health (Australia – State Level): e.g. NSW – http://www.health.nsw.gov.au/pages/rss.aspx

-- MedicalNewsToday.com – Medical News Headlines: http://rss.medicalnewstoday.com/featurednews.xml
+- MedicalNewsToday.com – Featured Headlines: http://rss.medicalnewstoday.com/featurednews.xml

-- Checklists/forms for booking appointments
+- Checklists and forms for booking appointments

 - Checklists for post-surgery recovery

-- Health checklists and charts for specific conditions
+- Health checklists for specific systems

 - Fitness and exercise program checklists